core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

 Readers should also be familiar with the terms and concepts discussed in
 {{RFC8428}}.
 Awareness of terminology issues discussed in
-{{?I-D.bormann-core-media-content-type-format}} can also be very helpful.
+{{-mtct}} can also be very helpful.

 # SenML Content-Format ("ct") Field

-When a SenML Record contains a Data Value field ("vd"), the Record MAY also include a Content-Format indication field.
-The Content-Format indication uses label "ct" and a string value with either a CoAP Content-Format identifier in decimal form with no leading zeros except for the value "0" itself (representing an unsigned integer in the range of 0-65535, similar to the CoRE Link Format {{?RFC6690}} "ct" attribute) or with a string containing a Content-Type and optionally a Content-Coding (see below).
+When a SenML Record contains a Data Value field ("vd"), the Record MAY also include a Content-Format indication field, using label "ct".
+The value of this field is a string value, one of:

+* a CoAP Content-Format identifier in decimal form with no leading zeros (except for the value "0" itself).
+This value represents an unsigned integer in the range of 0-65535, similar to the CoRE Link Format {{?RFC6690}} "ct" attribute).

+* or a Content-Format-String {{-mtct}} containing a Content-Type and optionally a Content-Coding (see below).

 The CoAP Content-Format identifier provides a simple and efficient way to indicate the type of the data.
 Since some Internet media types and